natster101s/Minerva-Neue-2.0/README.md

 # Minerva-Neue-2.0
 A modification to the MediaWiki Minerva Neue skin.
 Can be used on all MediaWiki projects, including Wikipedia.

+**CAUTION: This is the Alpha branch, which includes some changes that may break your experience on Wikipedia.
+Unless you are experienced at debugging, we recommend that you remain on the Main branch.**

 ![Light Mode](https://upload.wikimedia.org/wikipedia/commons/thumb/4/47/Minerva_Neue_2.0_4.1_Light.png/2560px-Minerva_Neue_2.0_4.1_Light.png)
 ![Dark Mode](https://upload.wikimedia.org/wikipedia/commons/thumb/9/95/Minerva_Neue_2.0_4.1_Dark.png/2560px-Minerva_Neue_2.0_4.1_Dark.png)